awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

    + Use the **Search** field to locate the **AmazonSSMManagedInstanceCore** policy\.
 Select the check box next to its name\.
 ![\[Policy for EC2 service selected in the IAM console.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/setup-instance-profile-2.png)
    + The console retains your selection even if you search for other policies\.
-   + If you created a custom S3 bucket policy in the procedure [Task 1: \(Optional\) Create a custom policy for S3 bucket access](setup-instance-profile.md#instance-profile-custom-s3-policy), search for it and select the check box next to its name\.
+   + If you created a custom S3 bucket policy in the procedure [\(Optional\) Create a custom policy for S3 bucket access](setup-instance-permissions.md#instance-profile-custom-s3-policy), search for it and select the check box next to its name\.
    + If you plan to join instances to an Active Directory managed by AWS Directory Service, search for **AmazonSSMDirectoryServiceAccess** and select the check box next to its name\.
    + If you plan to use EventBridge or CloudWatch Logs to manage or monitor your instance, search for **CloudWatchAgentServerPolicy** and select the check box next to its name\.